hwayne/learntla-v2/docs/beginner/pluscal.rst

 10,000 starting states
 ----------------------

 So now we're testing two inputs.
 That's twice as good as one input.
 Even better than that would be testing 10,000 inputs.
-Remember how in the last chapter we talked about generating `sets_of_values`?
+Remember how in the last chapter we talked about generating `sets of values <sets_of_values>`?
 This is just one of the many places it's really useful.

 .. spec:: duplicates/3/duplicates.tla